 Students with documented disabilities that require accommodation should contact Graduate and International Programs at firstname.lastname@example.org immediately upon acceptance to the program.
 Students should review the U.S. Department of State information on traveling with disabilities and should keep in mind that other countries have different accessibility standards that may not be comparable to U.S. standards.
 USD School of Law will make reasonable efforts to provide appropriate accommodations and access.

 Are there any current travel warnings for the program locations?

 Students are urged to visit the U.S. Department of State website to view the current travel warnings in place for specific destinations.
-The State Department also provides additional information about the countries in which the programs are located: England, France, Italy and Spain.
+The State Department also provides additional information about the countries in which the programs are located: England, France, and Italy.